NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_ec2/README.md

 ```
 ### 5. Install Harvest on EC2

-To install Harvest on your EC2 instance following the following steps:
+Preform the following steps to install Harvest on your EC2 instance:

 #### 5.1.
 Generate Harvest Configuration File

-Create `harvest.yml` file with your cluster details, below is an example with annotated comments.
-Modify as needed for your scenario:
+Modify the `harvest.yml` found in this repo with your clusters details.
+You mostly should just have to change the `<FSxN_ip_X>` to the IP of your FSxN.
+Add as many pollers as you need to monitor all your FSxNs.
+There should be an AWS Secrets Manager secret for each FSxN.

 ```yaml
 Exporters: